1

 Engineering Assistant II

-All of the above and plus
+All of the above, and:

 Education:

-Bachelor's Degree in engineering or related science bachelor's or higher degree accepted by TX PELS.
+Bachelor's Degree in engineering or related science bachelor's or higher degree accepted by TX PELS

 Acceptable Substitutions:

-• Doctoral degree in engineering or a doctor of engineering degree from an institution that offers a bachelor of science degree, in the same discipline, which has been accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET) may substitute for a Bachelor's degree.
+• Doctoral degree in engineering or a doctor of engineering degree from an institution that offers a bachelor of science degree, in the same discipline, which has been accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology (EAC/ABET) may substitute for a Bachelor's degree.

-Engineering Assistant II - 1 year of engineering related experience.
+1 year of engineering related experience

-(Experience can be satisfied by full time or prorated part time equivalent)
+(Experience can be satisfied by fulltime or prorated parttime equivalent)

 Licenses and Certifications: